ma-5/ma5-gallery/README.md

 ### Example
 * [See example](http://galeria.ma5.pl/)

 IMAGES
-Thumbnail and full should place in the same folder:
+Thumbnails and full images should place in the same folder: name-thumbnail.jpg name.jpg

-name-thumbnail.jpg

-name.jpg

 ### 1.Getting Started